W1llN/CapstoneProject-2024-S2-41/experiment/README.txt

 	     then skip step 1.

 2. Run gen_tests_csv.py to generate test files
 	2.1.
-Move the created files into the "data" folder (this will overwrite existing data, if there are already existing files in "data", then skip step 2 or copy only the files not filled in.)
+Move the generated files into the "data" folder (this will overwrite existing data, if there are already existing files in "data", then skip step 2 or copy only the files not filled in.)

 3. Fill in the test.csv files in "data"